 CCC will report error-related statistics when they are present.
 You can tell at a glance that something is wrong with this disk:

 Read and write latency is a cumulative measurement of the amount of time that the disk interface had to wait for a read or write operation to return data (in cases where the operation ultimately succeeded).
 Read and write retries indicates the number of times that the disk interface had to make multiple attempts to retrieve data (again, this value only pertains to attempts that were ultimately successful).
 Read and write errors indicate the number of read or write attempts that were simply unsuccessful.
 The meaning of each of these values is less important than their meaning as a whole.
 If you're seeing any red data in the Disk Center, there's a good chance that your hard drive is suffering a hardware problem.

-- Use CCC's Disk Center to create a Recovery HD volume on your backup disk.
+- Use CCC's Disk Center to associate a Recovery HD with your backup volume

-- Boot your Mac from the backup volume and enable FileVault 2 encryption in the Security preference pane.
+- Start up your Mac from the backup volume

 Creating a new Recovery HD volume